 Real-time Communication Between Your Home Office and Field Service Team

-Salesforce’s Field Service Lightning (FLS) is designed to do just that.
-Built on Salesforce Service Cloud, FSL seamlessly connects customers with your field service team.
+Salesforce’s Field Service Lightning (FSL) is designed to do just that.
+Built on Salesforce Service Cloud, FSL seamlessly connects customers with your field service team, enhancing the Ease of Doing Business (EODB) by streamlining this process.
 It’s completely customizable to meet your needs and includes some smart features like auto-scheduling service appointments.
 And it’s mobile, so field service agents can see the information they need anywhere.

 This video gives an overview of Field Service Lightning’s features and includes a demo that shows how everyone can stay connected from the moment a customer case is created to the instant the field service agent marks their job complete.
 Take a look and see how Field Service Lightning can help you manage your field service team more efficiently and effectively to meet the demands of your customers.

 Can’t watch right now?
 A complete transcript is available below.